If you don’t see the answer to your question below…please don’t hesitate to contact us.

 Thus it is vital that all families help out with the fundraising.

-It is understandable that some families cannot or will not fundraise, in these cases you are welcome to choose the Buy-Out option = $75 per fundraiser.
+It is understandable that some families cannot or will not fundraise, in these cases you are welcome to choose the Buy-Out option = $80 per swimmer/for the FALL 2023 session.

 Snacks and water?